x86ed/totem/.totem/artifacts/mri/file-formats.md

 # MRI Imaging File Formats

-This document describes how MRI (Magnetic Resonance Imaging) machines store imaging data, and the most common file formats used in clinical and research settings.
+This document describes how MRI (Magnetic Resonance Imaging) machines store imaging data, and the most common file formats used in clinical and research settings!

 ## Overview